prescottprue/react-redux-firebase/docs/recipes/epics.md

 Epics are particularly useful for responding to actions (often described as a "sidecar").

 ## Setup
 Examples below assume that you have setup `redux-observable` middleware so that firebase is available within your epics.
-Here is an example `combineEpics` function that adds `getFirebase` as third argument along with an epic that uses it:
+Here is an example `combineEpics` function that adds `getFirebase` as the third argument along with an epic that uses it:

 ```javascript
 import { getFirebase } from 'react-redux-firebase'